Farnsworth House: Architectural influence

 The house has been cited as a major work of 20th-century residential architecture, as well as a major modernist and International-style work.

 The house has been cited as a major work of 20th-century residential architecture, as well as a major modernist and International-style work.
 In 1968, Fello Atkinson cited the Farnsworth House as one of three highly influential Mies designs, along with the Illinois Institute of Technology Academic Campus and 860–880 Lake Shore Drive.
 The writer David A. Spaeth said in 1985 that the house's impact "cannot be overestimated however much it was (and is) discussed and debated", while the critic David Holowka said its influence was comparable to the novel Huckleberry Finns impact on modern American literature.
 Beam cites the Farnsworth House, and other modernist designs by Mies, as having influenced the work of U.S. West Coast architects such as John Entenza.
 Franz Schulze characterized the Farnsworth House as one of Mies's most important residential works, along with the Villa Tugendhat of 1930.

 The postmodernist architect Philip Johnson cited the Farnsworth House as an influence for his Glass House in Connecticut, which was completed first but was reportedly inspired by an architectural model of Mies's design.
-Though both houses have a open plan and glass walls, Johnson's house differed in key respects such as its classical influence, dark-colored frame, and ground-level positioning.
+Though both houses have an open plan and glass walls, Johnson's house differed in key respects such as its classical influence, dark-colored frame, and ground-level positioning.
 Other buildings have been inspired by the Farnsworth House's design, such as the Stahl House and Rosen House in California, a weekend house in New York's Hudson Valley, and works by the Australian architect Glenn Murcutt.
 The Farnsworth House also inspired residential works in other countries such as Australia, Canada, Israel, Ireland, England, and Belgium.

 The Farnsworth House significantly influenced Mies's own architecture as well.
 For example, his design for Crown Hall used a steel-and-glass facade with cantilevered stairs, while 860–880 Lake Shore Drive rests on stilts.
 Other details inspired by the house included Mies's frequent use of glass curtain walls and his tendency to design open-plan interiors subdivided by furniture and art.
 Wishing to mass-produce the Farnsworth House's design, Mies devised the 50x50 House, a glass-walled structure with a square floor plan, a utility core, and columns at the center of each elevation.
-The 50x50 plan (along with variants of different sizes) was never produced, as they failed to provide sufficient storage space, privacy, or a flexible floor layout.
+The 50x50 plan (along with variants of different sizes) was never produced, as it failed to provide sufficient storage space, privacy, or a flexible floor layout.
 Though he designed many large public buildings in his later career, he stopped designing private residences after the early 1950s.